SOOYEON21428/SOOYEON21428/README.md

-# 👋 Hi there, I'm Sooyeon Park!
+# 👋 Hi there, I'm Sooyeon Park

 ### 🌍 About Me
 - **Interests**: Web,  APP